Well-posedness by noise for scalar conservation laws: Well-posedness of entropy solutions

 Now we claim that, for every $h>0$, for a.e. $(t,\omega,x,\xi)$,

-and we use these inequalities to conclude.
+Leaving the proof of these inequality for later, we use them to conclude.
 Since the pushforward of the Lebesgue measure via the map $(\xi,h)\mapsto(\xi,\xi+h)$ is equivalent to the Lebesgue measure, the two inequalities above imply, for a.e.\ $(t,\omega,x,\xi,\eta)$,

 Now we fix a version of $f$ and we consider, for fixed $(t,\omega,x)$, the set $A=A(t,\omega,x)=\{\xi<0:\,(f(t,\omega,x,\xi)-f(t,\omega,x,\eta))\sgn(\xi-\eta)\le0\text{ for a.e. }\eta<0\}$.
 By Fubini's theorem, \eqref{eq:f_nonincr_1} implies that, for a.e.\ $(t,\omega,x)$, $A(t,\omega,x)$ is a full-measure set on $(-\infty,0)$.
 Moreover, for any $(t,\omega,x)$, $f$ is non-increasing on $A(t,\omega,x)$.
 Indeed, if this would not be true, we could find $\xi<\eta$ in $A$ with $f(t,\omega,x,\xi)-f(t,\omega,x,\eta)<0$.
-Thus, since $f(t,\omega,x,\xi)-f(t,\omega,x,\zeta)\ge0$ for a.e.~$\zeta>\xi$ we obtain $f(t,\omega,x,\zeta)-f(t,\omega,x,\eta)<0$ for a.e.~$\zeta\in(\xi,\eta)$, in contradiction to $\eta\in A$.
+Thus, since $f(t,\omega,x,\xi)-f(t,\omega,x,\zeta)\ge0$ for a.e.~$\zeta>\xi$, we obtain $f(t,\omega,x,\zeta)-f(t,\omega,x,\eta)<0$ for a.e.~$\zeta\in(\xi,\eta)$, in contradiction to $\eta\in A$.
 Similarly, for a.e.\ $(t,\omega,x)$, $B(t,\omega,x)=\{\xi>0:\,(f(t,\omega,x,\xi)-f(t,\omega,x,\eta))\sgn(\xi-\eta)\le0\text{ for a.e. }\eta>0\}$ is a full-measure set on $(0,+\infty)$ on which $f$ is non-increasing.
 Since $f$ is compactly supported in $\xi$ and takes values a.e.\ in $\{0,\pm1\}$, we conclude for a.e.\ $(t,\omega,x)$, $f=-1_{\{a<\xi<0\}}+1_{\{0<\xi<b\}}$ for some $a\le0\le b$ (depending on $(t,\omega,x)$) on the full-measure set $A(t,\omega,x)\cup B(t,\omega,x)$.
 By \eqref{eq:f_jump_1} this yields that either $f=-1_{\{a<\xi<0\}}$ a.e.\ or $f=-1_{\{0<\xi<b\}}$ a.e.~and thus $f=\chi(u)$ a.e..
 Progressive measurability of $u$ follows from the respective property of $f=\chi(u)$, by Remark \ref{rmk:meas_u_chi}.